 A lot of practice.
 Nerves of steel.
-And, if you’re Novak Djokovic, a strict gluten-free diet that he says has played a major role in helping him attain the number one ranking.
-The 29 year-old super-athlete is on track to potentially be the first man since 1969 to achieve a Grand Slam, thanks to his recent French Open win.
-Here, in an exclusive Eat This, Not That! adaptation from his book Serve to Win, he reveals what he eats during a tournament.
+And, if you’re Novak Djokovic, a strict gluten-free diet that he says has played a major role in helping him roll to 13 career Grand Slam titles over the course of his career.
+After fighting back from an elbow injury last year and suffering through a rocky season—last month he lost to an unseeded opponent at the French Open—Djokovic just emerged victorious (for the fourth time!) at Wimbledon, beating Kevin Anderson in straight sets.
+Here, in an exclusive Eat This, Not That! adaptation from his book Serve to Win, he reveals what he eats during a tournament that always gives him a competitive edge.

 Start Drinking in the Morning